tidev/ti.admob/ios/documentation/view.md

 It may take some time for this designation to be fully implemented in applicable Google services.
 This designation will only apply to ad requests for which you have set this method.

+### Boolean debugEnabled

+Sets a testing value for `adUnitId` to test ads without an admob account.

 ## Events

 ### didReceiveAd

  Sent when an ad request loaded an ad.
 This is a good opportunity to add this view to the hierarchy if it has not yet been added.
 If the ad was received as a part of the server-side auto refreshing, you can examine the hasAutoRefreshed property of the view.

 ### didFailToReceiveAd

  Sent when an ad request failed.
 Normally this is because no network connection was available or no ads were available (i.e. no fill).

 ### willPresentScreen

 Sent just before presenting the user a full screen view, such as a browser, in response to clicking on an ad.
 Use this opportunity to stop animations, time sensitive interactions, etc.

-Normally the user looks at the ad, dismisses it, and control returns to your application by firing off "didDismissScreen":.
-However if the user hits the Home button or clicks on an App Store link your application will end.
-In that case, "willLeaveApplication" would fire.
+Normally the user looks at the ad, dismisses it, and control returns to your application by firing off `didDismissScreen`: However if the user hits the Home button or clicks on an App Store link your application will end.
+In that case, `willLeaveApplication` would fire.

 ### willDismissScreen